Establishing your authority in the family enterprise can be challenging but understanding a few steps in the process can clear the path to success.

 When joining a family enterprise, the sons and daughters of prominent families will need to understand—and embrace—the challenge of earning legitimate authority in the eyes of those they lead.

 The first step in establishing authority in a family enterprise is for would-be successors to reflect on whether that is what they really want in their lives, and whether it is worth overcoming the requisite challenges.
-Glenn Kurlander, Head of Family Governance and Wealth Education for Morgan Stanley, notes that many who grow up with the assumption that they will join the family business or foundation overlook this seemingly obvious step.
+Many who grow up with the assumption that they will join the family business or foundation overlook this seemingly obvious step.

 News that the boss’s child is taking an active role in the family business is rarely met with universal enthusiasm.
 Employees, customers, share-holders and even other family members are likely to harbor some degree of skepticism and perhaps resentment.
 According to family enterprise expert Ivan Lansberg, successors of family businesses often confirm the worst suspicions of skeptical stakeholders.
 They do not adequately prepare themselves.
 They make promises they can’t keep, panic in the face of adversity and are shocked when stakeholders turn against them.
 In essence, they fail the tests they never knew they were taking.
 At the same time, Kurlander notes, the child may be insecure about his or her own abilities.
 “Having to take the reins and live up to the expectations of family members and other constituents, while we try to quiet our own demons, can be immensely daunting,” Kurlander says.